Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Introduction

-We introduce new methods for measuring, reporting, and resolving predictive multiplicity for probabilistic classifiers\footnote{A probabilistic classifier is a model that maps an input sample onto a probability distribution, referred as a score, over a discrete set of classes.
-Examples of probabilistic classifiers include logistic regression, random forests, and a neural network with a softmax output layer.}.
+We introduce new methods for measuring and reporting predictive multiplicity in probabilistic classification.
 First, we postulate several properties that a predictive multiplicity metric must satisfy to simplify its interpretation by stakeholders.
 We then provide a new predictive multiplicity metric called \emph{Rashomon Capacity}.
-Unlike prior metrics based on thresholded (i.e., 0 or 1) predictions, Rashomon Capacity captures more nuanced variations in scores among models in the Rashomon set for a target input sample.
-We derive properties of Rashomon Capacity and describe how it can be computed.
-Our numerical examples provide a methodology for reporting predictive multiplicity in probabilistic classifiers trained on a variety of datasets.
+Rashomon Capacity quantifies score variations among models in the Rashomon set for a given input sample.
+Unlike prior metrics restricted to thresholded scores (i.e., decisions), Rashomon Capacity can be applied to probabilistic classifiers that output a probability distribution over a set of classes (e.g., neural networks with soft-max output layers).
+Communicating such score disagreements helps stakeholders understand whether a given prediction is arbitrary, e.g., depending on randomness during training rather than patterns in the data.